Language in use

 In other words prescriptive grammarians impose their views based on prescribed or laid down rules while descriptive grammarians describe the language first then offer this as a framework within which users can work.

-Underpinning all this are basic rules which are generally agreed, fundamental rules which make a language unique.
+Underpinning all this are basic rules which are generally agreed, fundamental rules which make a language unique, yet these are so embedded that the rules are rarely raised as issues by speakers.
+See the theory of universal grammar as proposed by Noam Chomsky.

 Does Your English Let You Down?